Mounting the Forklift and Seatbelt Use

 The contestant, an experienced lift truck operator, perfectly executed the course at a forklift rally.
 He was so excited, however, that at the end of his run he jumped off his machine, not taking care to make a three-point dismount.
 As a result, he lost points from judges and failed to win the competition.
 The three-point dismount, while often overlooked, is key to maintaining operator safety.

-Continuing with our discussion of lift truck basics, this article looks at the importance of mounting and dismounting a forklift, as well as seat belt usage and what to do in the event of a tip over.
-It is important to understand that if a loaded forklift’s center of gravity moves outside the stability triangle, then a tip over could result.
-While skilled operators rarely encounter a tip over the situation, it is important that they are prepared for such a possibility.
+So you see, when you're learning forklift basics, it's crucial to understand the importance of mounting and dismounting a forklift, as well as seat belt usage and what to do in the event of a tip-over.
+It is important to understand that if a loaded forklift’s center of gravity moves outside the stability triangle, then a tip-over could result.
+While skilled operators rarely encounter a tip-over situation, it is important that they are prepared for such a possibility.

 First of all, let’s look at the importance of mounting and dismounting any kind of lift truck, including even a low platform pallet jack.
 Complacency around this operation results in far too many injuries.
 Such situations include:

-- Operator catches loose clothing of coveralls on forklift while dismounting and falls
+- Operator catches loose clothing or coveralls on forklift while dismounting and falls.

 - Operator slips on floor debris while still hanging onto the handhold with one hand, resulting in an upper-body injury.